apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Meritocracy

 HugeGraph was incubated at Baidu in 2016 and open sourced on [GitHub](https://github.com/hugegraph/hugegraph) in 2018.
-The project(include sub-projects) now has 30+ contributors from many companies, some of them become committers, and has hundreds of known users around the world.
-We have set up the PMC Team and Committer Team, contributions are welcomed and highly valued, new contributors are guided and reviewed by existed PMC members.
+The project(include sub-projects) now has 30+ contributors from many companies, some of which become committers, and the project has hundreds of known users around the world.
+We have set up the PMC Team and Committer Team.
+Contributions are welcomed and highly valued.
+New contributors are guided and reviewed by existed PMC members.
 When an active contributor has submitted enough good patches, PMC will start a vote to promote him/her to become a member of Committer Team or PMC Team.

 #### Community

-Baidu has been building a community around users and developers for the last 3 years, now we make use of GitHub as code hosting and community communication.
-The most of core developers are from Baidu, there are 10+ contributors from non-Baidu companies like 360, Iflytek and Huya.
+Baidu has been building a community around users and developers for the last 3 years, and now we make use of GitHub as code hosting and community communication.
+The most of core developers are from Baidu.
+Besides, there are 10+ contributors from non-Baidu companies like 360, Iflytek and Huya.
 We hope to grow the base of contributors by inviting all those who offer contributions through The Apache Way.

 #### Core Developers